 If you have completed the first two steps you should now be armed with more information about your financial situation.

-Your eyes are open.
+Your eyes are now wide open.
 Now it’s time to give your finances an early Spring clean.

 Don’t renew your Amazon Prime, switch and save on bills and start doing a weekly, rather than daily, shop.

 Small tweaks like this can save you hundreds in the long term.Small money tweaks can save you hundreds in the long term.
 Click To Tweet

 4. Set REALISTIC Goals

 Most New Year’s Resolutions and Goals are unrealistic.
 You aren’t really going to get rid of all your worldly possessions, go and live in a cave and never treat yourself to a double mocha frappucino again.

 But you can make small changes, such as getting rid of unnecessary subscriptions, organising your monthly payments, opting for a homemade coffee or lunch on some days or switching your energy supplier.